RKeenan20/Network_Throughput_Estimator/README.md

 which will be referred to as the "Normal" case and then the "Best" case for this data rate will be using the maximum number of spatial streams and channels for the maximum channel bandwidth.

 #### Design
-The project is laid out in a structure making use of 3 Python files, this README as well as some screenshots of the terminal readouts from the screen to the user
+The project is laid out in a structure making use of 3 Python files, this README as well as some screenshots of the terminal readouts from the screen to the user.
+I tried to make the main.py file as clear as possible.
+More functions could have been used to calculate different values such as the transmission time but
+I felt for this assignment it would be easier to leave out that layer of abstraction and clearly show in main() method how different quantities are calculated.
 The 3 Python files are described below (config.py, main.py, func.py)

-- **main.py** is the main Python file which handles all of the printing to the screen and is where the main() function is defined.
+- **main.py** is the main Python file which handles the function calls to user I/O functions, the calculation of transmission duration/eventual throughput and prints to the screen.
+I decided to keep the throughput calculation out of a function as it is easier for a user to see where each value and result arises from.
-It handles all of the function calls for different calculations as well as the user's input.

-- **func.py** is used for utility functionality such as printing 802.11 standard data to the screen for the user to choose from and performing numerous operations.
+- **func.py** is used for some simple user input and output.
+These functions include printing information to the screen such as the 802.11 standards' data rates.
+It also has a function which handles all the user input in terms of choosing protocols, standards and data rates.

 - **config.py** is used to hold all of the 802.11 standard information from MAC Header sizes, SIFS, Preambles and other data rate specific data.
 This data is used for all of the calculations and this makes sure that the program is as interchangeable and usable to multiple people.
 They only need